wagesj45/blender-vhs-simulator/README.md

 # Blender VHS Simulator Pipeline

 This repository contains a blender based VHS simulator pipeline for video processing.
 There is a blend file that contains a compositing set up that simulates different physical aspects of VHS tapes, and a bash script that renders an interlaced video file to match the [480i NTSC standard](https://en.wikipedia.org/wiki/480i).
+Many physical aspects of the tape simulation are recreated from the descriptions in [Scotch Video Tapes 1980's VHS Primer](https://youtu.be/Cj0lvGqTkD0) video.

 ## VHS Simulator